hakylepremier/responsive-news-homepage-frontend/README.md

 ### Continued development

-In future I hope to use gid in more projects.
+In future I hope to use grid in more projects.

 ### Useful resources